ggrossetie/asciidoctor-web-pdf/README.md

 </details>

 We recommend using the latest long term support (LTS) release of Node.
-While you can use other versions of Node, Asciidoctor PDF is only tested against active LTS releases.
+While you can use other versions of Node, Asciidoctor Web PDF is only tested against active LTS releases.

 ### Install globally using npm

-To install Asciidoctor PDF package globally, open a terminal and type:
+To install Asciidoctor Web PDF package globally, open a terminal and type:

     $ npm i -g @asciidoctor/core asciidoctor-pdf

-**NOTE:** We recommend installing Asciidoctor PDF globally to make the `asciidoctor-pdf` command available on your `PATH`.
+**NOTE:** We recommend installing Asciidoctor Web PDF globally to make the `asciidoctor-pdf` command available on your `PATH`.
-However, you can also install Asciidoctor PDF in a project directory if you prefer.
+However, you can also install Asciidoctor Web PDF in a project directory if you prefer.

 Verify that the `asciidoctor-pdf` command is available on your `PATH` by running: